kwatch/cgialt/README.txt

     CGI#header (simple)                  6.0400    0.0100    6.0500 (   6.0553)
     CGI#header (complex)                36.2200    0.0400   36.2600 (  36.3138)

 It is good thing for performance to install CGIExt as well as CGIAlt.
-The following is an benchmark example of using both CGIAlt and CGIExt.
+The following is a benchmark example of using both CGIAlt and CGIExt.

     ## CGIAlt and CGIExt
     $ ruby -s bench.rb -N=1000 -cgialt -cgiext